jobayer977/javascript-interview-questions/src/routes/en/Asynchronous Javascript/how-do-you-run-multiple-promises-together/index.md

 ---
 ## How do you run multiple promises together?

 Handle multiple promises and complete each one before starting the next one.
-The `Promise.all` function takes an array of promises and resolves each one sequentially which might be an option to deal with multiple promises.
+The `Promise.all` It takes an array of promises and returns a single promise.

 ```javascript
 const promiseOne = new Promise((resolve, reject) => {